Seven Mistakes With Performance Dashboards That Prevent Evidence-Based DecisionsMarch 7, 2017 by Stacey Barr

 This is Stephen’s ‘perceptibility’ criterion: make sure you choose the right graph for the question you’re asking of your measures, and keep the graphs as simple as possible.

-Mistake #4 – Don’t focus on this month compared to last month.
+Mistake #4 – Focusing comparisons on this month compared to last month.

 How well this month performed compared to last month is a distortion.
 Performance will always vary from month to month.
 So any difference between two months is most likely random noise.
 It can’t tell us what performance truly is doing.